sivy/monkinetic-2020-content/posts/2002-10-15-cool-words-from-cryptonimicon.md

-Slug: cool-words-from-cryptonimicon
+date: 2002-10-15
-Date: 2002-10-15
+slug: cool-words-from-cryptonimicon
-Title: Cool words from Cryptonimicon
+title: Cool words from Cryptonimicon
-layout: post
+---

-<i>Ad-hocracy</i>: A group of people thrown together for a purpose.
+_Ad-hocracy_: A group of people thrown together for a purpose.